Photo Credit: Bruce Newhouse.

 Also known as: Slender false brome, wood false brome

 False brome is spreading throughout the Willamette Valley at an alarming rate.
-Originally introduced to the region as an experimental forage plant in the late 1930s, it has become a significant nuisance species throughout the mid-Willamette Valley.
+Originally introduced to the region as an experimental forage plant in the late 1930s, it grows in a variety of habitats and outcompetes native plants in forest understories and oak woodlandsOak Woodlands A mix of oak trees and shrubs..

 - It is a hardy grass species and can tolerate a wide variety of conditions from dry to wet, and sun to shade.

-- Without natural constraints, false brome is rapidly expanding in Oregon.
+- Without natural constraints, it is rapidly expanding in Oregon.

-- Forms thick mats that prevent native plants from establishing.
+- It forms thick mats that prevent native plants from establishing.
 This degrades wildlife habitat and prevents tree regrowth, especially in oak woodland habitats.

 - This grass may be fire-resistant, re-sprouting within two weeks of a burn.